 The proposed model has some room for extension.
-First, our assumption that connectivity data follow a multivariate normal distribution does not guarantee that the harmonized connectivity matrices are positive semidefinite, which is a statistical property in brain connectivity derived from fMRI BOLD time series in addition to symmetry considered in this paper.
-We note, however, that (i) most brain-wide association studies (BWASs) rely on univariate correlational analysis of edge-level connectivity and a behavioral outcome and do not explicitly utilize the positive semidefiniteness, and (ii) not all brain connectivity matrices are positive semidefinite (e.g., structural connectivity).
-For these reasons, we focused on a general setting that enforces symmetry and modeled structured relationships.
-When ensuring positive definiteness is important, a simple remedy would be to truncate negative eigenvalues to 0 after applying SLACC.
-Another direction is to incorporate alternative distributional assumptions (e.g., Wishart distributions) or log-link functions to model latent factors.
-Such adaptations, however, may compromise the computational efficiency (e.g., closed-form solutions in the estimation) and interpretability (e.g., mean/variance/covariance specification of site effects) offered by the current normal distribution framework.
-Second, SLACC decomposes connectivity matrices into a set of rank-1 matrices of latent patterns, which may limit the method’s ability to recover neural circuits with complex topological structures or spatial patterns that extend beyond a rank-1 structure \citep{wang2023locus}.
+First, we assume that the vectorized connectivity data follow a multivariate normal distribution.
+This Gaussian formulation is computationally convenient because it yields a tractable penalized EM algorithm with closed-form updates, and it is also reasonable in our fMRI application, where the observed connectivity measures are Fisher-transformed correlations.
+However, this distributional assumption may be less appropriate for structural connectivity derived from diffusion tensor imaging, whose entries are known to be sparse and zero-inflated.
+Second, the Gaussian model on vectorized connectivity does not guarantee positive semidefinite harmonized correlation matrices.
+This is less problematic for edge-wise BWAS analyses and for non-correlation connectivity measures, but future work could incorporate matrix-log, Wishart, or other correlation-matrix-valued formulations.
+Such adaptations, however, may compromise the computational efficiency (e.g., closed-form solutions in estimation) and interpretability (e.g., mean, variance, and covariance specifications of site effects) offered by the current normal distribution framework.
+Third, SLACC decomposes connectivity matrices into a set of rank-1 latent pattern matrices, which may limit the method's ability to recover neural circuits with complex topological structures or spatial patterns that extend beyond a rank-1 structure \citep{wang2023locus}.
 A potential extension of the SLACC framework could involve adopting more flexible higher-rank representations to better capture such complexity.
 Nevertheless, this extension would require addressing challenges such as ensuring identifiability.
-Third, uncertainty quantification and hypothesis testing for model parameters in latent subject scores is not straightforward, and it might require conditioning on $\hat{\bu}_l$s being known, as \citet{zhao2022covariance} also noted.
+Fourth, uncertainty quantification and hypothesis testing for model parameters in latent subject scores are not straightforward, and they might require conditioning on the $\hat{\bu}_l$s being known, as \citet{zhao2022covariance} also noted.